Thes One: Om years, first four albums

-Following the release of the second album, Thes One began to coordinate strings of successful world tours for PUTS culminating in performances at the UK's Glastonbury Festival in 2001 alongside Kelis and shows at the Reading, Leeds and the Essentials festival in London where the group was joined with Biz Markie, Ice-T, Jeru, Masta Ace and De La Soul on the final Sunday of the festival.
+Following the release of the second album, Thes One began to coordinate strings of successful world tours for PUTS culminating in performances at the UK's Glastonbury Festival in 2001 alongside Kelis and shows at the Reading, Leeds and the Essentials festival in London where the group was joined by Biz Markie, Ice-T, Jeru, Masta Ace and De La Soul on the final Sunday of the festival.

 In between managing tours and performing, Thes One began producing and engineering the third People Under the Stairs album, which was released in June 2002 as O.S.T.
 (Original Soundtrack).
 Critically acclaimed for its broad musical influences and dead on hip hop sound, songs such as "Montego Slay" and Acid Raindrops quickly became favorites and helped solidify their dedicated worldwide fan base.
 As well as producing People Under the Stairs albums, Thes One completed remixes for many artists as well as library music for a few television pilots which were not picked up.
 2002 also saw PUTS embark on their first national US tour as support for Deltron 3030.

-The group continued to tour through the 2004 release of their Or Stay Tuned album, their final release on San Francisco-based Om Records.
+The group continued to tour through the 2004 release of their Or Stay Tuned album, the final release on San Francisco-based Om Records.
 The album was labeled an EP due to contractual issues but was considered by many, including the group, to be a full-length contribution.
 The group continued to tour the globe, spending, at times, 7 to 8 months of the year on the road.

 Tres Records

 In April 2004, Thes One was approached by friend Chikara Kurahashi (of Giant Panda) and was asked to co-found and help start a record label using his connections and knowledge of the record industry.
 He agreed, and to help get the label off of the ground, turned over a series of 12" projects and one album, Lifestyle Marketing, as well as the concept for the Bloquera project.
 The first twelve-inch release on the newly formed Tres Records imprint was Thes One's Noonen 12", an ode to the music of the movie Caddyshack, followed by Doin’ It with Raashan Amad.
 Thes One also brought artists Lightheaded (whom he signed when they opened for PUTS in Portland) and DJ Alibi to the Tres Roster.
 In May 2004, he coordinated the Bloquera project, a trip to southernmost Baja California to record an EP and shoot a video on Super 8.
 Following this trip he began executive producing and mixing the Fly School Reunion album for Tres Artists Giant Panda.
+Shortly thereafter, following a disagreement about the structure and compensation for artists, Thes One formally left Tres Records both as an artist and founder.